 Conversations in Slack move fast, so once knowledge was shared it would quickly be out of sight, out of mind.
 With the variety of group chats, Slack channels, and email threads to search through, team members would default back to asking the group for information as it was the easiest solution for them.

 In simple terms Ross stated that "we needed to solve the problem of 'we don't have any place to search for this'."
-Yet, as a social media agency that places an importance on user experience, Ross knew that he needed a knowledge sharing solution that was user friendly and "everywhere" meaning that his team could access and search for knowledge where his team lived most: their browser and Slack.
+Yet, as a social media agency that places an importance on user experience, Ross knew that he needed a knowledge management solution that was user friendly and "everywhere" meaning that his team could access and search for knowledge where his team lived most: their browser and Slack.

 After rolling out Guru to the entire Laundry Service organization, Ross immediately noticed a drop-off in people asking the same questions and an uptick in people saying they "Guru'ed" it instead.
 Victoria recalled a similar situation and said: "I remember I was recently on a client call and they wanted really specific information around image resolutions for a specific type of carousel ad.
 I didn't know it off the top of my head, but I Guru'ed it quickly on a call and found exactly what I needed."
 Instead of having to ask a question that may have already been answered in Slack, she was able to address the client's question while on the call and not in a follow-up email afterwards.

 With Guru now implemented, Victoria believes the way Laundry Service shares and finds knowledge helps to provide an even better client experience because she's more confident in her interactions as knowledge is only a few keystrokes away.
 Finding information is as simple as using the Guru slash command to search for what she is looking for.

 Ross noted that Guru is especially integral to their onboarding strategy for new hires that join the agency.